elephants and leaders

 Leaders shouldn’t ignore the elephant in the room or the herds of elephants wandering the hallways.

+Anyway.
 Here are the ‘big 3’ elephants I see leaders kind of having their head up there ass on:

 - Senior manager flaws.

 For some reason leaders are becoming blind to their semi-peer flaws.
 I don’t know if it’s the “kinder gentler” management of this generation or if they are just focused on what is being done well because it is one less thing to worry about.
-I don’t care what it is but it is elephant numero uno.
+I don’t care what it is, but it is elephant numero uno.

-It’s wacky.
-Senior people are supposed to be role models.
 The trickledown effect if you permit senior people with obvious ‘flaws’ is lack of respect, a belief that management is flawed, and a belief that anyone can be a senior manager (which isn’t true) and, well, confusion on how “they” (employees) can see something that should be obvious to a leader.

 - Making specialists generalists.